jannamamer/alpha_blog/README.md

 # Alpha Blog

 #### Description ####

-This project was created while studying the Udemy course `The Complete Ruby on Rails Developer`.
+A simple application I created while studying RoR using the Udemy course [The Complete Ruby on Rails Developer](https://www.udemy.com/course/the-complete-ruby-on-rails-developer-course/).

-The course have 6 different projects.
-But instead of doing each and every project, 4 of those projects was merge into one.
+The course has six different projects.
+But instead of creating a separate project, I merged four of them into one.

 The projects included here are:
 - alpha_blog